-Wellspring Health Center utilizes therapeutic Pilates Matwork Therapy for whole-body movements.
-Unlike conventional physical therapy which focuses on strengthening just the area of pain, our holistic approach creates healthy coordinated movement through the whole body to reduce pain and support long-term recovery.
+Wellspring Health Center utilizes therapeutic Pilates Matwork Therapy for a holistic approach to strength training.
+Unlike conventional physical therapy which focuses on strengthening just the area of pain, our holistic strengthening approach creates healthy coordinated movement through the whole body to reduce pain and support long-term recovery.

 Pilates Matwork Rehabilitative Exercises are a series of exercises that are designed to re-align and strengthen specific back and abdominal muscles – the core muscles.
 Strong, flexible core muscles are essential to a healthy back.
 Our physical therapists have specialized training in Pilates Matwork Rehabilitative Exercises, which are some of the most challenging and effective exercises for rehabilitating back problems.